monokrome/bl4/docs/05-item-serials.md

 !!! note
     IDs for BOR and COV are still being researched.
 The ID appears to be a hash or index into the manufacturer table.

+    *For a complete list of manufacturers and their weapon types, see [Appendix B: Weapon Parts Reference](appendix-b-weapon-parts.md).*

 ---

 ## Serial Layout by Type